Lorna MacKay is a photographic artist based in Newcastle upon Tyne working across digital and analogue photography, moving image and printmaking.

 With an interest in heritage, identity and our relationship with environment, both natural and human-made, her work frequently incorporates multiple creative processes.

-She often favours a collaborative approach to projects and is currently an artist-in-residence at Newcastle's Wellcome Centre for Mitochondrial Research while studying for an MA in Creative Arts Practice at Newcastle University, graduating in September 2021.
+She often favours a collaborative approach to projects having undertaken an 18 month artist residency at Newcastle's Wellcome Centre for Mitochondrial Research between 2020 and 2021.

 2021 Feature Shoot